clairekim01/apple-stock-analysis/stockSite/README.md

 ## Running the html files in this folder

-Since the database used in the MultipleLineChart.html file is stored on Google Sheets, and the html file is run locally, the CORS error creeps up.
+Since the database used in the html files is stored on Google Sheets, and the html file is run locally, the CORS error creeps up.
 To fix this, install a CORS extension to the browser.
 The one used while making this project is : "Allow CORS: Access-Control-Allow-Origin" which can be found here, https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en.
 After this extension is added, toggle it ON and open the MultipleLineChart.html file.